Tag Archive for: Livingston

 Livingston Montana Portrait Photographic Experience

-A few days back I drove over to Livingston Montana for the Portrait Photographic Experience of Cassie & Abel.
+A few days back I drove over to Livingston Montana to photograph the Livingston Montana Engagement Portraits of Cassie & Abel.

-These two were engaged earlier this year and wanted to have the mountainous background to Montana outdoors they enjoy spending so much time in.
+These two were engaged earlier this year and wanted to have the mountainous background of the Montana outdoors they enjoy spending so much time in.
+The foothills to the west that lead into Livingston were the perfect lush setting for our photo session.

 We found some high ground overlooking the mountains in Paradise Valley and explored the terrain making photographs of them together.

-Here are some favorites from their summer portrait experience. -M
+Here are some favorites from their summer couples portrait experience. -M

 Livingston Montana Portrait Photographic Experience

-The Young Family ranch rests on the edge of the Yellowstone River – a timeless Montana scene tucked into Paradise Valley and a place that holds such special sentiment for them.
+The Young Family ranch rests on the edge of the Yellowstone River.
+It’s a timeless and beautiful Montana property tucked away in Paradise Valley and a place that holds special sentiment for this family.

-The old dairy farm was purchased by their great grandfather in the 1980s, and is his pride and joy home.
-Over the years, it has served as an anchor point for some many wonderful Montana memories.
+The old dairy farm was purchased by their great-grandfather in the 1980s and was his pride and joy home.
+Over the years, it has served as an anchor point for many wonderful Montana memories for their family.

-A sanctuary where they can fish, ride ATVs and spend time together as a family.
+A sanctuary where they can fish, ride ATVs, and spend uninteruped time together as a family.

-For a family of twelve, they, unfortunately, don’t all get together as much as they would want to, usually only around the holidays.
+For a family of twelve, they, unfortunately, don’t all get together as much as they would want to.
+Usually family gatherings happen only around the holidays.

-This 4th of July weekend family reunion, they were celebrating having everyone together for the first time in two years.
+The upcoming 4th of July weekend would be their family reunion.
+The Young family were celebrating having everyone together for the first time in two years.
+They wanted to remember it with Paradise Valley Family Portraits.

-I had a wonderful time with the Young Family exploring their special place and making fun portraits and candid photographs.
+I had a wonderful time with the Young Family exploring their family farm and making fun portraits and candid photographs.

 It was such a pleasure getting to know this family and finding out what they cherish most about each other and their relationships.